1.3 IVORY TOWER SCIENCE KNOCKS ON THE DOOR OF UPLAND FARMER JUAN (early 2000 Philippines)

-I detested doing a college technical thesis or the idea of a PhD.
-I wasn’t really keen on hard science But the science world (ICRAF) beckoned in CY 2000.
-There was need to reach out to (upland) farmer Juan and (lowland) mayor Pedro (LGU).
-Thus, started my love affair with this action-oriented science.
+I was not really keen then of doing a college technical thesis or the idea of a PhD.
+But the science world (i.e. The World Agroforestry Center or ICRAF) beckoned in CY 2000.
+There was a great need to reach out to (upland) farmer Juan and (lowland) mayor Pedro (LGU).
+Thus, started my love affair with the action-oriented science of Agroforestry.

 Half of our land is mountain and hills, too limited flat land (we also don’t have a Mekong River) and too many people- what to do?